-- Merseyside communities are safer, stronger and healthier because the Authority has effective leadership and makes decisions that deliver strong financial management and efficient and effective service delivery.
-Robust and comprehensive governance arrangements are integral to this performance. - The purpose of this report is to outline to Members the Authority's Annual Governance Statement.
+- 1. Merseyside communities are safer, stronger and the firefighters who serve the region are safer and more effective because the Authority has effective leadership and makes decisions that deliver strong financial management and efficient and effective service delivery.
+Robust and comprehensive governance arrangements are integral to this performance. - 2.
+The purpose of this report is to outline to Members the Authority's Annual Governance Statement.
 This statement fulfils the Authority's statutory requirement to prepare a statement of internal control in accordance with proper practices, and to present an annual review of the effectiveness of the current system.